encoredev/encore/docs/tutorials/booking-system.md

 }
 ```

-We will use these functions to figure out which slots are bookable and which are not to avoid double bookings.
+We'll use these functions to figure out which slots are bookable, and which are not, to avoid double bookings.

 🥐 Now we can update the `Book` endpoint inside `booking.go` and make use of these new functions: